BBGuy/commerce_stock/README.txt

 4. Select the “simple stock management” tab
 5. Check the product types you wont simple stock to manage and hit submit

+Important: you may need to clear caches after installing and enabeling stock for your products

 if you wont to be able to disable stock checking for individual products check the “Allow stock override for Product (product)”